blynkkk/docs/web-dashboard/for-developers/search/devices-1/device-view/service.md

 _Choose Datastreams_ you want to view \(**Clear selection** is supported by clicking this string\).
 _Click on preview window_ or **Close** button of the datastreams selection area to open the chart window.
 _Click_ **chart datastreams** button on top left to return to datastreams selection.
-Aloso there's an option to view the chrt full screen – click **Chart Expand** button at top right.
+Also there's an option to view the chart full screen – click **Chart Expand** button at top right.

 ## Graphs window